cybergu0ck/s2n2s2/docs/documentation.md

   ```
 - I get an interface to change some settings where I set the correct port setting to `ttyS0` in this case and the minicom is got upon escaping after the settings interface.

+- Use the following to exit the minicom terminal

+  `Ctrl + A, X`

 <br>
 <br>